Hudibras: Editions and versions in England after Butler's death

 Hudibras seems to have been regularly in demand in the bookshops for over 150 years.
-New editions came out dated 1704 and 1712, and another in 1726 that had illustrations by Hogarth.
+New editions came out dated 1704 and 1712, and another in 1726 that had illustrations by William Hogarth.
 In 1744 appeared another new edition, as usual using the editor's own composite text: this editor was Zachary Grey (1688–1766), a passionately anti-puritan Church of England clergyman.
 Grey added extensive and rambling notes, many of them quite irrelevant, in which he determinedly tried to position Hudibras as solidly supporting the Church of England.
 (Nothing in the text seems to support this.)
 William Warburton, the friend of Alexander Pope, editor of Shakespeare, and later Bishop of Gloucester, wrote that he doubted whether so "execrable a heap of nonsense had ever appeared in any learned language as Grey's commentaries on Hudibras".
 However, Grey's misleading edition lasted: his text and footnotes were used as the basis of subsequent editions for more than a century, including: that of 1779 to which Dr Johnson contributed his "Life" of Butler; the deluxe but sloppily-edited version in two volumes by an amateur antiquarian, Treadway Russell Nash (1793; reprinted twice in the nineteenth century); new editions by John Mitford (1835), Robert Bell (1855), and Alfred Milnes (1881–83); and a cheap popular edition of 1871 in the Chandos Classics series.
 This Chandos Classics edition appears to have stayed securely in print well into the early twentieth century.

 R. Brimley Johnson (1867–1932) was the first editor to start setting a better standard for Hudibras.
 His edition (1893) begins with a detailed assessment of the textual history.
 This is followed by a useful 26-page listing of works modelled on Hudibras by other people, up to 1821.
 Twelve years later there was a new edition by A.R.
 Waller (1867–1922; Cambridge University Press, 1905).
-Neither Johnson nor Waller had accurately sorted the textual history, so neither could establish an authoritative text, but at least they both dropped Grey's misleading Church of England- focused obsession, and a good many of his partisan footnotes, so letting Butler tell his story from his own standpoint.
+Neither Johnson nor Waller had accurately sorted the textual history, so neither could establish an authoritative text, but at least they both dropped Grey's misleading Church of England-focused obsession, and a good many of his partisan footnotes, so letting Butler tell his story from his own standpoint.

 In what is now the standard edition (Oxford University: Clarendon Press, 1967), the editor, John Wilders, assessed all the early editions and chose as his copy text the 1674 edition of Parts One and Two and the 1678 edition of Part Three, these making up, as they do, Butler's approved final text.
 Wilders gave the variant readings in the textual history at the foot of each page, and provided explanatory notes and an index.